Table of Contents

 Different types of flooring have different care requirements.
 For instance, although you can vacuum most types of floor, you can’t clean every type of flooring with soap and water.

 If you decide to go with carpet, you’ll want to schedule professional deep cleaning every so often to keep the carpet looking its best.
-Hardwood flooring also usually requires a bit more care and attention compared to options such as tile, vinyl or laminate.
+Hardwood flooring also usually requires a bit more care and attention compared to options such as tile, luxury vinyl or laminate.

 5. Your Budget